Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/signwriting-ai-and-layered-stewardship/essay.md

 It does not determine whether a spelling is good, preferred, readable, standard, local, poetic, or community-approved.

+For the technical side of this boundary, see *Formal SignWriting: Encoding Stewardship and Stability*.

 The supported Sutton SignWriting production path remains the established FSW/SWU model.

 Others may use it, critique it, reject it, or fork it under the applicable licenses.